 On our fourth day we all woke up feeling tired and sore, and because the weather forecast was terrible we decided to take an easy stroll around the gorgeous Loch Ard.
 We started in the village of Aberfoyle and walked through the pine forest along the River Forth, eventually coming to Lochan Spling, where we found three sculptures around it to signify the local food chain: a dragonfly, a trout and an osprey.

-Every day we spent outside was great fun, exciting but not too difficult and the scenery in Scotland is just stunning.
-But without a doubt, the icing on the cake was being driven back to Gartmore House to have a hot shower, slip into our pajamas and have a three-course meal waiting for us.
+Every day we spent outside was great fun, exciting but not too difficult, and the scenery in Scotland is just stunning.
+But without a doubt, the icing on the cake was being driven back to Gartmore House to have a hot shower, slip into our pyjamas and have a three-course meal waiting for us.
 It was the perfect holiday, mixing luxury with adventure!

 The walking holiday is running over two weekends this year, Sunday 6th – Friday 11th May and Sunday 7th – Friday 12th October.
 The price is £499 per person which may seem like a lot to the budget traveller, but here’s what you get for that: